12 Must-Do Arts & Cultural Experiences in the Northern Rivers & Coastal Region

 Ballina Historic Waterfront Trail

-Walk or cycle along the Ballina Historic Waterfront Trail to discover centuries of Aboriginal and early European settler history.
-This coastal and riverside trail has 19 interpretive signs that demonstrate the Richmond River’s importance to the Ballina locals and Indigenous people.
+Walk or cycle along the Ballina Historic Waterfront Trail to gain insight into early European settler history.
+Further north in East Ballina, a new coastal foreshore trail has 19 interpretive signs that demonstrate the rich Indigenous history of the region.
 If you’ve got time, hang out by the riverbanks for a day of fishing or wander along the North Wall to spot whales and dolphins frolicking in the water.